Correcting a clerical error (s. 152) exemption toolkit

 - there is an intention to change the legal result of the previous transaction.

 If correcting the error involves a third dutiable transaction - in addition to the original transaction and the section 152 exempt transaction - it may be eligible for an exemption under section 152A.
-These transactions must be sent to the Office of State Revenue for Commissioner assessment.
+These transactions must be sent to Queensland Revenue Office for Commissioner assessment.

 Assessing a clerical error exemption